chrisabrams/Muffin/README.md

 #Muffin (work in progress - not ready)
-A node.js module that converts jade and markdown into a static blog.
+A node.js module that converts jade and markdown into a static site/blog.

 ##Build

 	./build

-##Tests
+##Test

 	make test